JimAlpez/JimAlpez/README.md

-Hi there 👋 I'm Jim Alpez
+# Hi there 👋 I'm Jim Alpez
 Welcome to my GitHub!
 I'm passionate about web development, coding, and always excited to learn and explore new technologies.
 Here’s a bit about me:

-- 🔭 I’m currently working on building dynamic web apps with React.js and FastAPI
+- 🔭 I’m currently working on WordPress projects and building custom websites using HTML, CSS, and JavaScript
 - 🌱 I’m currently learning FastAPI, and modern web development techniques
 - 👯 I’m looking to collaborate on open-source web projects and innovative web development solutions
 - 🤔 I’m looking for help with perfecting my React.js skills and integrating it seamlessly with backend APIs